yury-potapov/ViewStateBasedSwiftUI/README.md

-# PublishedSwiftUI
+# ViewStateSwiftUI
-Combine based universal model on ViewStates for SwiftUI
+Universal framework to use in production with ViewState-based models for SwiftUI